bennn/bubbles/README.md

 You can supply ocamltest with a pattern instead of a module name.
 Say you have a directory with the following four files: `module1.ml`, `module2.ml`, `module1_test.ml`, `module2_test.ml`.

 Running `ocamltest 'module*'` will execute the harnesses `module1_test.ml` and `module2_test.ml`.
 (The quotes might matter, depends on which shell you use.)
 Actually, you can do even better.
-Leading and trailing asterisks are implicit, so the following patters achieve the same results:
+Leading and trailing asterisks are implicit, so the following patterns achieve the same results:

 * `ocamltest module`
 * `ocamltest mod`